Oppkey/oppkey_theta_atk/README.md

 ## Summary of Findings

+* camera.listFiles only shows 100 files regardless of if entry count is higher.
+Possible startPosition workaround
 * SC2 API to get thumbnails is broken when using `camera.listFiles` and `maxThumbSize` of 640. [more information](docs/sc2/thumbnail_problem.md)  TODO: add summary of test to this repo and workaround
 * SC2 live preview stops when other API commands are given.
 TODO: test